DevExpress-Examples/wpf-dock-layout-manager-save-and-restore-settings-of-all-controls-that-are-present-in-the-ui/Readme.md

 # WPF Dock Layout Manager - Save and Restore Settings of All Controls That Are Present in the UI

 DevExpress WPF Controls include methods that allow you to save and restore a layout of specific controls (such as [DockLayoutManager.SaveLayoutToStream](https://docs.devexpress.com/WPF/DevExpress.Xpf.Docking.DockLayoutManager.SaveLayoutToStream(System.IO.Stream)) and [DockLayoutManager.RestoreLayoutFromStream](https://docs.devexpress.com/WPF/DevExpress.Xpf.Docking.DockLayoutManager.RestoreLayoutFromStream(System.IO.Stream)).
-This controls do not take into account other nested DevExpress controls.

 <!-- default file list -->
 ## Files to Look At